 Please see our most frequently asked questions about PickingPal.

 Yes.
-PickingPal for WooCommerce is now exclusively available for sale on our PickingPal.com website.
-We no longer sell it through the WooCommerce store.
+PickingPal for WooCommerce is now exclusively available for sale on PickingPal.com.
+We no longer sell it through the WooCommerce Extension store.

 Yes.
 PickingPal is compatible with the latest and most current versions of WordPress & WooCommerce.

 If we learn of any incompatibility as a result of a new release of WordPress or WooCommerce, we will update our plugin and put out a new point release.

 We do not offer a trial version of our software, and unfortunately we do not have a self-guided demo site at this time.

 If you have specific questions about capability or functionality, or would like to request a screen-share demonstration, please contact us.

 You can see all of the functionality of PickingPal on our PickingPal Documentation page.